-I mentioned earlier that the smaller the dome port, the greater the diffraction and the closer the virtual image is ergo greater depths of field are required by upping F stops to get the under and over in focus.
-Got it?
-Good!
+I mentioned earlier that the smaller the dome port, the greater the refraction.
+This means the closer the virtual image is, the more we need to up our f-stop to achieve greater depth of field.
+This allows us to get both the under and over part of the image in focus.

 Not only does the dome port alleviate focus and proportion problems but it also has several other advantages.